beville/ComicStreamer/README.md

 For the binary builds, run from the installed app icon.
 There should be no taskbar/dock presence, but an icon should appear in the system tray (windows), or status menu (mac).

 A web browser should automatically open to "http://localhost:32500".
 On your first run, use the "config" page to set the comic folders, and the "control" page to restart the server.
-It will start scanning, and all comics in the given folder and sub folders will be added to database.
+It will start scanning, and all comics in the given folders and sub folders will be added to database.

 Some tips: